nleseul/obs-shaderfilter/README.md

   not affect the internal effect template used by the plugin.)
 * *gradient.shader*&mdash; This shader has a little brother *simple_gradient.shader*, but lets you choose three colors and animate gradients.
 * *glitch_analog.shader*&mdash;A shader that creates glitch effects similar to analog signal issues.
 Includes support for alpha channel.
+* *hexagon.shader*&mdash;A shader that creates a grid of hexagons with several options for you to set.
+This is an example of making shapes.
 * *luminance.shader*&mdash;A shader that adds an alpha layer based on brightness instead of color.
 Extremely useful for making live video special effects, like replacing backgrounds or foregrounds.
 * *multiply.shader*&mdash;A shader that multiplies the input by another image specified in the parameters.
 Demonstrates the use